3 Biggest Misconceptions About Hoshin Planning

 When applying any new methodology, misconceptions can get under the skin of your organization and derail an otherwise solid effort.
 Don’t let these misconceptions stand in your way of exploring this effective method for your strategic planning and execution.

 With over 20 years of quality, operations management and performance excellence experience, William “Wes” Waldo is a frequent author, presenter and facilitator.
-In his current role as COO and President, Americas at the Lean Methods Grou, he enjoys facilitating and coaching senior leaders on how to align their strategy and teams for ultimate success.
 This article was originally published on IndustryWeek.